-For first time visitors I recommend reading my guide to things NOT to do in the French capital (many things you may have seen in the popular Netflix series Emily in Paris for example!)
+- For first time visitors, I recommend reading my guide to things NOT to do in the French capital

-If you enjoy reading I have a selection of books to read before you visit France and if watching TV or movies is more your thing then my best French TV series or movies on Netflix and Amazon Prime are the place to start.
+- If you enjoy reading I have a selection of books to read before you visit France and if watching TV or movies is more your thing then my best French TV series or movies on Netflix and Amazon Prime are the places to start.

 - If you are a foodie my guide to 10 foods to try in Paris (plus where to find them) is a must-read!

 - If you have an interest in history and would you like to see photographs of cities in Europe and the world in the 1800s including Paris read my post compiled using photographs from a book my Great-Grandfather received from his school in 1903.

 - And if you are still looking for inspiration check out these quotes about Paris and France!